jrwnter/gruenifai/README.md

 * cd <REPOSITORY_DIR>/gruenifai/backend/
 * python flaskserver.py

-The web app can now be accessed under on port 3000
+The web app can now be accessed at port 3000